 Remove the carrier bearing

-Take photograph before sliding the shaft out.
+Take a photograph before sliding the shaft out.
 Be mindful of loose washers.

 Remove the friction wheel from the shift fork and remove the washer and pinion gear.